 Mosquitos can carry heartworm larvae.
 Heartworms are a parasite that grows from a small larva into a worm that lives in your dog's heart.
 The dog's heart can become so congested with heartworms that the heart can no longer pump blood.
 Before administering heartworm preventatives pets must be tested for existing heartworm infestation.
 If they already are infected, they could die and be passed by the bloodstream into internal organs such as the brain causing considerable damage.
 If an infestation is found, the dog must be treated according to veterinary protocols.
 Treating heartworm is an expensive process and requires that the dog be kept quiet, silent, and alone for several months while appropriate parasiticides are administered.

 Lone Tree Animal Care Center provides heartworm testing and heartworm prevention medications to protect your pets from these parasites.
 We now offer a product called Proheart; if your dog meets the age requirements they can be innoculated against a heartworm infestation for a full year!

 Contact Lone Tree Animal Care Center in Omaha, NE

-If your pet is not on any parasite prevention medication, contact our veterinary care office if you live in Omaha in the Blackstone District, Old Market, or The Quarters to schedule a health exam.
+If your pet is not on any parasite prevention medication, contact our veterinary care office if you live in Omaha or Council Bluffs to schedule a health exam.
 Your pet will be examined and put on a type of parasite prevention medicine that is recommended by our veterinarian based on your pet’s breed, age, and health.
 Some of these medications work so well they continue working for months at a time or even longer.
 Call our team at Lone Tree Animal Care Center today at (402) 389-3356 to schedule an appointment with Dr. Emily.